CyberlawWhat is Cyberlaw video cover slide by John Bandler

 Cyber essentially means using cyberspace, using the Internet and a computer.

-Law is our system of laws, which is a continually evolving process that started hundreds of years ago (thousands even) and continues.
+Law is our system of laws, which is a continually evolving process that started hundreds of years ago (perhaps even thousands) and this evolution continues.

 Cyberlaw is built on a foundation of traditional law.
-That is my mantra for students learning about cyberlaw.
-And that shows we need to understand basic law principles first.
+This means we first need to understand basic law.

 Cyberlaw is built on a foundation of traditional law